singuerinc/www/_posts/2015-09-21-arawys-store.md

 priority: 'priority-2'
 ---

+It was the perfect excuse to explore the world of e-Commerces.
+After test several options I decided to give a try to Prestashop.

+I selected it for many reasons:

+- Because is open-source and it has a big community behind, it means good support.
+- Is written in PHP and has a very easy setup, also runs well on Docker.
+- The client had a tight budget and PS is free.

+It was a really nice experience to learn how this open source project works and how is it possible to change it entirely based on your needs.

+This was one of those project that you are in charge of everything.
+From setting up the environments to automate the prepare the images for the frontend.

 _Arawys is a new way of selling clothes for the woman in Per&uacute;.
 It combines the latest tendencies from Europe with the fresh and energy from South America._

-Arawys was my first project in Prestashop.
-It was a really nice experience to learn how this (open source) e-commerce works and how could you change it entirely based on your needs.

-I was in charge of doing all the front and backend for this website, combining HTML, CSS3, Javascript and PHP.
-It was a nice challenge to deal with all those payments methods!
-I have also set up all environments, servers, deploys, databases and backups.